andyexeter/post-lockdown/readme.txt

 == Description ==

-Post Lockdown protects and optionally locks your site-critical posts and pages by preventing non-admins from sending them to trash or deleting them.
-They can also be locked completely which stops any non-admins from being able to edit the page, regardless of their capability
+Post Lockdown protects and optionally locks your site-critical posts and pages by preventing non-admins from trashing or deleting them.
+They can also be locked completely which stops any non-admins from being able to edit the post, regardless of their capability

 == Installation ==